Orpius/SDK/docs/DevelopmentGuides/DotNet/index.md

 and a `Guid` *PublicId* property, which allows you to correlate messages in your application.
 Response messages `AssistantMessage` and `SystemMessage` also contain a `PublicId` property.
 We look closer at the request/response API later in the document.
-**TODO: ensure we have this**

 The `IMyMobileAppService` implementation is `MyMobileAppService` and it is located in the same directory.
 This service is used by the *Sample_MobileApp_ProtobufNet* project.
-Providing access to Orpius via a middle-ware application allows us to keep the Orpius Operation's access key safely within our middle-ware application, while also affording us the opportunity to enrich calls to Orpius with user specific information.
+Providing access to Orpius via a middleware application allows us to keep the Orpius operation's access key safely within our middleware application, while also affording us the opportunity to enrich calls to Orpius with user specific information.

 The `IMyMobileAppService` is placed in the services collection in the `Program` class's `Main` method, like so: